Europe’s perpetual dance festival calendar

 Helena Waldmann

-Let’s take a closer look at the ConTempo festival: It’s an adventure playground.
-In the middle of the city, you enter a former police gym, where the mayors of Kaunas and Klaipėda presumably also worked out.
+Yet the ConTempo festival doesn’t feel like a victim of censorship, but rather like an adventure playground.
+In the middle of Kaunas, you enter a former police gymnasium, where the mayors of Kaunas and Klaipėda presumably also worked out.

 Krišjānis Sants und Erik Eriksson auf dem “ConTempo” Festival